 This feature is in Public Preview.

-Here are the steps for using Qlik with Databricks.
+Here are the steps for using Qlik Replicate with Databricks.

 To access AWS resources, you can launch the Databricks integration cluster with an instance profile.
 The instance profile should have access to the staging S3 bucket and the target S3 bucket where you want to write the Delta tables.
 To create an instance profile and configure the integration cluster to use the role, follow the instructions in Secure access to S3 buckets using instance profiles.